First-principles study of graphene edge properties and flake shapes: Conclusions

-The compressive edge stresses will lead to edge buckling (out-of-the-plane of the graphene sheet) for all edge orientations, in the absence of hydrogen.
+The compressive edge stresses will lead to edge buckling (out-of-the-plane of the graphene sheet) for all edge orientations, in the absence of hydrogen (or large negative hydrogen chemical potential).
 The edge buckling amplitude is expected to be approximately 3 \AA, but this value depends on buckling wavelength.
-Exposing the graphene flake to hydrogen will dramatically decrease the buckling amplitude to the point that it may be too small to be of any significance.
+Exposing the graphene flake to hydrogen will dramatically decrease the buckling amplitude to the point that it may either disappear or be too small to be of any significance.